-Once you got your key moments like, “She shoots her hips back HERE!”, “He twists his upper body HERE!”, review those solo movements as much as you can throughout the class. *Note: make sure to not overload yourself trying to implement everything at once (especially beginners).
+Once you got your key moments like, “They shoot their hips back HERE!”, “He twists his upper body HERE!”, review those solo movements as much as you can throughout the class. *Note: make sure to not overload yourself trying to implement everything at once (especially beginners).
 Observe and try to apply one thing at a time.

 Stage Two: Learn The Choreography

 Your teacher might be setting up a single move or a whole series of moves that link together.
-Dax and I call this the raw move flow.
-In this stage, you should focus on learning your half of the raw choreography of positions and pathways your body will travel through when everything is working well.
+In this stage, you should focus on learning your half of the raw choreography.
+Focus on the positions and pathways your body will travel through when everything is working well.
 Be focused on this goal ONLY.
 The act of “following” is a very different goal and trying to do both at the same time will delay success.